United States: Resources

 Powered by the United States Department of Commerce, TradeStats Express (TSE) provides useful trade data for the United States on a national and regional level.
 The site provides data on global patterns of U.S. merchandise trade, contains product profiles within selected markets, and highlights trade levels between the U.S. and its trade partners.

-Supported by the U.S. Chamber of Commerce, the Global Intellectual Property Center (GIPC) is aimed at providing the public with in-depth information regarding how intellectual property (IP) affects the business climate within the United States and global communities.
+Supported by the U.S. Chamber of Commerce, the Global Innovation Policy Center (GIPC) is aimed at providing the public with in-depth information regarding how intellectual property (IP) affects the business climate within the United States and global communities.
 The resource includes features focusing on how IP creates jobs in the U.S., a research database on IP topics, initiatives to further protect IP via increased enforcement in international trade and online, and latest news and tweets regarding IP advancements encouraging economic growth.

 The U.S.-Russia Chamber of Commerce (USRCC) was created in 2009 to promote trade between the United States and Russia.
 Headquartered in Houston, Texas, the chamber hopes to build business relationships and opportunities between the two countries.
 Membership applications are available on the website, and membership benefits include access to the USRCC database, along with services such as trade and marketing assistance.